knative/release/TIMELINE.md

 ## T-minus zero - day of release
 The release of the core repos starts on the first day of the release schedule.

+🚨 **NOTES:**

-🚨 **NOTE:** It is not required that all repos in the included sub-sections be released on the same day the release is scheduled to start.
+- It is not required that all repos in the included sub-sections be released on the same day the release is scheduled to start.
 The pipeline outlined below will take time to complete and it is ok for the release process to progress over days.

+- An extra reminder to wait for the `knative.dev/eventing` and `knative.dev/serving` releases to be **published** before running a [dependency check](PROCEDURES.md#dependency-check) and subsequently [verifying releasability](PROCEDURES.md#verifying-releasability) on the repos that depend on these two packages.
+This will result in their `go.mod` correctly looking like, for example, `knative.dev/eventing v0.31.0`, instead of `knative.dev/eventing v0.30.1-0.20220419135228-39eef14419d8`.

+- The release notes of a dependency are not a blocker for proceeding to cut a release for a repo.

 ### Exceptions
 We have a few repos inside of Knative that are not handled in the standard release process at the moment.
 They might have additional dependencies or depend on the releases existing. **Skip these:**